yasirmansoori/git-cheatsheet/readme.md

 git branch -> to show all branches git branch <branch name> -> to create a new branch by given name git checkout <branch name> -> to switch to that branch git checkout -b <branch name> -> to create and switch to the branch with name given
-git merge <branch name> -> make sure you first have to be onto master branch
+git merge <branch name> -> make sure you first have to be onto master branch git remote add origin <url which you have to copy from repository  on github> -> this is used to add local repository to remote git remote -> to check the repository linked to your local named as origin by default